Why Do Tattoo Colors Change? The Science Explained

 The transformation of tattoo pigments over time stands as one of body art’s most captivating phenomena, rather like watching a Rembrandt slowly turn into a Picasso, though admittedly with less artistic intention.

-The Biology of Tattoo Color Change
+The Biology of Tattoo Colors Change

 How Tattoo Colors Fade